Dřetovice

 Dřetovice is a municipality and village in Kladno District in the Central Bohemian Region of the Czech Republic.
 It has about 500 inhabitants.

+Etymology

+The initial name of the settlement was Držatovice.
+The name was derived from the personal name Držata, meaning "the village of Držata's people".
+It then gradually changed into its current form.

 Geography

 Dřetovice is located about 14 km northwest of Prague.
 It lies in a flat agricultural landscape of the Prague Plateau.
-The Dřetovický Brook flows through the municipality.
-There are two ponds supplied by the brook.
+The brook Dřetovický potok flows through the municipality.
+There are two fishponds supplied by the brook.

 History

 The first written mention of Dřetovice is from 1233.

+Demographics

 Transport

 The D7 motorway from Prague to Chomutov runs through the municipality.

+Dřetovice is located on the railway line Kladno–Kralupy nad Vltavou.

 Sights

-The landmark of Dřetovice is the Church of Saint Wenceslaus, located on a hill above the village.
+The main landmark of Dřetovice is the Church of Saint Wenceslaus, located on a hill above the village.
 It is a Romanesque church with Gothic and Baroque modifications.
 It current appearance is from the mid-18th century, when the tower was added.

 In the centre of the village is the Chapel of the Virgin Mary.
 It is a simple, late Baroque chapel.